Where To See Golden Aspens In Colorado

 Squwa Pass is great for any adventure level!
 With scenic drives, tons of trails, and explorable fields it's a great spot for everyone!
 You can choose to pull off on epic lookouts or head out to stunning groves.

-We choose to do some small walks and check out view points.
-There is tons of spots to get up close to the Aspens without breaking a sweat!
+We choose to do some small walks and check out view points along our scenic drive.
+There are tons of spots to get up close to the Aspens without breaking a sweat!
+Depending on when you go, you might even be treated by the famous orangey-golden leaves!

 I love this Pass because you still get stunning views of the mountains and ribbons of Rocky Mountain Gold.
 Take advantage of any pull off you see - I promise it's worth it!

-How to get here: Squwa Pass is located off I-70 near Evergreen.
+How to get here: Squaw Pass is located off I-70 near Evergreen.
 There is plenty of signs to lead you here as well.